 Len Barratt was an Indigenous man who was also a student and previous staff member of CIT who passed away in 2005.
 Len's support for Indigenous students and his commitment to student advocacy in general was an example to everyone.
 Len was a valued member of the CIT Reconciliation Committee that worked collaboratively to release the CIT Statement of Reconciliation with the ACT Ngunnawal community.
 He was a kind and generous person who understood the obstacles to achieving one's goal.
 This Award honours his family name and his work for Indigenous students at CIT.
 Len was on the executive of the Canberra Institute of Technology Student Association Council for two years and during that time, he brought an understanding of the range of issues faced by Indigenous people both at CIT and the community.
 CITSA has established this Award as an acknowledgement of Len's contribution to Indigenous students at CIT.

-Two prizes are awarded in recognition of the pathways which students were able to access in pursuit of their educational needs.
+These prizes are awarded in recognition of the pathways which students were able to access in pursuit of their educational needs.

 The second prize recognises the student who achieved an ACT Year 12 Certificate with either a mature entry pathway or a tertiary rank that qualified them for entry to the University of Canberra; and managed personal challenges so that they participated actively and positively in their Year 12 program at CIT.